TaborKelly/Gtk3/README.md

 ```

 Here you see that `gtk/gtk.h` is not found, but `gtk/gtk.h` is located in `/usr/local/Cellar/gtk+3/3.22.30/include/gtk-3.0` which is clearly listed above by pkg-config.

+## Links

+I posted on [forums.swift.org about this](https://forums.swift.org/t/trouble-linking-to-system-library-with-pkgconfig) and no one replied so I went ahead and filed a [bug on bugs.swift.org](https://bugs.swift.org/browse/SR-8715) (SR-8715).